AndreBClark/cosmicdivision/content/blog/colorable-color-contrast-tool.md

 ## What's the deal with all the As?

 The AA and AAA you see next to the contrast score are part of a contrast scale outlined by the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).

 A simplified overview of the guidelines:

-* **Fail: score of 3.0 or lower** unreadable
+- **Fail: score of 3.0 or lower** unreadable
-* **AA Large: 3.01-4.4** readable with larger font sizes
+- **AA Large: 3.01-4.4** readable with larger font sizes
-* **AA: 4.5+**  acceptable for the majority of the population
+- **AA: 4.5+**  acceptable for the majority of the population
-* **AAA: 7.0+** almost universally accessible ideal for long-form text and articles
+- **AAA: 7.0+** almost universally accessible ideal for long-form text and articles

 ## How do I use it?

 First thing you are likely to notice are two hexadecimal color codes.
 One for text, one for the background.
 You could manually change the hexadecimal values, but I don't recommend that approach.
 Below that, you have three sliders:

-* **Hue** uses a 360-degree color wheel to determine the color.
+- **Hue** uses the 360-degree color wheel to determine the color.
-* **Saturation** determines the intensity of your color.
+- **Saturation** determines the intensity of your color, on a scale of 0 to 100
-* **Lightness** determines how bright you're color will be.
-Zero is black, and one is pure white.
+- **Lightness** determines how bright you're color will be.
+Zero is black, and 100 is pure white.

 _Now that you know how to use this tool.
-What surprisingly awesome color combinations have you discovered? let me know in the comments for this post on dev.to_
+What surprisingly awesome color combinations have you discovered? let me know in the comments for this [post on dev.to](https://dev.to/andrebclark/quickly-test-color-combinations-for-better-contrast-1h1n)_